 ¼ cup butter, melted

 Bamboo skewers soaked in water for at least 30 minutes

 To a gallon sized zip top bag add pork slices, garlic and Greek seasoning.
 Seal bag and shake and massage bag to combine and coat pork slices.
 Open zip top bag again and add olive oil, red wine vinegar, oregano flakes, lemon juice, yogurt and honey.
 Seal bag and continue to massage to incorporate.
 Place in refrigerator for 30 minutes to 2 hours. *if an overnight marinade is desired, do not add red wine vinegar or lemon juice until prior to cooking as the high acid content will begin to cook the meat and leave an undesired result.
 Preheat grill to 400 degrees.
 Thread pork slices onto skewers, not packing too tightly.
 Grill for 2-3 minutes per side, basting with butter and parsley mixture, until meat registers 145F on an instant read thermometer.
 Remove from grill and let rest.
-Remove meat from skewers and serve warm alongside pita triangles and condiments, or on a platter or wrapped up inside a pita.
+After resting, remove meat from skewers and serve warm alongside pita triangles and condiments, or on a platter or wrapped up inside a pita.
 For best results, butter and grill pita flatbreads while pork is cooking.